eikek/docspell/website/site/content/docs/webapp/finding.md

 "Confirmed".
 All items that have been created by docspell and not looked at are marked as "new" automatically.

+## Fulltext and Name Search

+You can choose tags or correspondents in the search menu and further restrict the results using full text search with the *content* field.

+If this is the only filled field, then a normal fulltext search is done.
+It is exactly the same as filling out the *Contents Only* search bar.
+However, if some other fields are also set, then first a search using all other fields is done and these results are then further constraint by a fulltext search.

+You can switch to "Name Search" using the little icon on the right.
+This will then only search in item names and notes.

 ## Tags & Tag Categories

 Click on a tag to show only items with this tag, the tag is marked